unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

 ## Hypermedia Protocol

-In addition to base browser hypermedia protocols like `http`, blockchain domains can also be configured for distributed content protocols like `ipfs`.
-These hypermedia protocols can be associated with a crypto domain:
+In addition to base browser hypermedia protocols like `http`, NFT domains can also be configured for distributed content protocols like `ipfs`.
+These hypermedia protocols can be associated with an NFT domain:

 * Traditional
   * HTTP